coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

   - other operators are supported: > < >= <= == !=
   - examples: {conditional asset.type==Fichero}, {conditional contact.type==Responsable Seguridad}, {conditional campaign!=GAdwords Noviembre08}
 - **{foreach entity}…{/foreach}**
-  - for each related entity of the main merge entity we will merge the whole text contained between the two commands and add the result to the final document
+  - for each related entity of the main merge entity, we will merge the whole text contained between the two commands and add the result to the final document
   - if no related entity is found the whole block will be ignored
 - **{foreach entity.field=value}…{/foreach}**
-  - for each related entity of the main merge entity whose indicated field has the indicated value we will merge the whole text contained between the two commands and add the result to the final document.
+  - for each related entity of the main merge entity whose indicated field has the indicated value, we will merge the whole text contained between the two commands and add the result to the final document.
 For fields with multiple values (multiple select picklist), the string |##| must be used to separate the values and ALL values in the field must be the same as the value for the entity to qualify as equal.
   - if no related entity is found the whole block will be ignored
   - other operators are supported: > < >= <= = !=
 - **{foreach entity.field in (value1,value2,value3)}…{/foreach}**
-  - for each related entity of the main merge entity whose indicated field has at least one of the indicated value we will merge the whole text contained between the two commands and add the result to the final document.
-Fields with multiple values (multiple select picklist) are directly supported, no special syntax is needed.
+  - for each related entity of the main merge entity whose indicated field has at least one of the indicated value, we will merge the whole text contained between the two commands and add the result to the final document.
+Fields with multiple values (a multiple select picklist) are directly supported, no special syntax is needed.
   - if no related entity is found the whole block will be ignored
 - **{foreach entity.field!=value}…{/foreach}**
   - negative case of **{foreach…}**